Top 10 HBCUs in the U.S. & Rankings 2026

 - social sciences

-The university offers several programs for high-achieving students, such as a STEM scholars program, a Google Tech Exchange program, and the Disney Storyteller Fund.
+The university offers several programs for high-achieving students, including the STEM Scholars Program, the Google Tech Exchange Program, and the Disney Storyteller Fund.

-Howard University is the most famous of the HBCUs, and enrolls just under 13,000 students, 65% of whom identify as Black or African American.
+Howard University is the most famous of the HBCUs; it enrolls just under 13,000 students, 68.8% of whom identify as Black or African American.
 It's accredited by the Middle States Commission on Higher Education.

 U.S. News and World Report ranks Howard University as the #2 HBCU, while Times Higher Education ranks it #1.